 After the maximum calls is reached: This setting determines what the system should do when the maximum calls have been reached.
 The system can either reject the call or instead connect the call and play a message.

-From - Header: This setting allows agents to see who the call is coming from.
+Caller-ID to show to agents: This setting allows agents to see who the call is coming from.
 By default, the name of the calling party is displayed, but the system can be configured to display the name of the queue (see From Header in Groups ), either by itself or with the calling party.
 When both are shown, the system puts the caller-ID in brackets after the display name.
 This mode requires that the phone have enough space to display a long number.
 When using this mode, choose a short group name so that it requires less space.

 Automatically add CMC: When this feature is turned on, the caller's CMC will appear in every CDR that is written on the disk.
 The CMC is used for automatic billing.